DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/SpellingRules.md

 ###Others
 We shouldn’t feel obliged to name every operating system option available, but instead give an informed choice.
-For example in the case of Markdown editors en distribution platforms.
+For example in the case of Markdown editors and distribution platforms.